spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/entity-name-is-not-unique.md

 ## Database table name is not unique

-Database table names must be unique.
+Database table names must be unique for the new tables on the project level.
 Check the examples below to learn how to fix the error.

 ### Example of code that causes an upgradability error: Database table name is not unique